The Chinese University of Hong Kong

 8.3 Ethics, and Diversity and Inclusion

-The University observes the discrimination legislations (Cap.
+The University has zero tolerance against sexual harassment and observes the anti-discrimination legislations (Cap.
 480, Cap.
 487, Cap.
 527 and Cap.
 602 of the Laws of Hong Kong) to promote equality of opportunities among races, between men and women, between persons with and without a disability, and irrespective of family status, respectively.
-A set of Procedures for Handling Discrimination Complaints (Appendix 8-3) has been devised to set out the mechanism for dealing with allegations or complaints of discrimination on the grounds of sex, marital status, pregnancy, breastfeeding, disability, family status and race, and for providing proper redress if and when discrimination, harassment and vilification occur.
+The Policy Against Sexual Harassment (Appendix 8-3) and Procedures for Handling Discrimination Complaints (Appendix 8-4) have been devised to set out the mechanism for dealing with allegations or complaints of discrimination on the grounds of sex, marital status, pregnancy, breastfeeding, disability, family status and race, and for providing proper redress if and when discrimination, harassment and vilification occur.

 In addition to the above, the following useful documents on ethics for members of the University are also detailed in Staff and Student Handbooks and alike:In addition to the above, the following useful documents on ethics for members of the University are also detailed in Staff and Student Handbooks and alike.